krystinli/Legoland/stats_basics/20_AB_Testing_Bias.md

   - We can also look at the trends by vintages (when the treatment is triggered for each individual sample)

 ### 7) Segment Differences
+We can see how treatment effect varies across segments:
+1. Localization: segment by market or country
+2. Device or platform
+3. Seasonality: time of the day or day of the week
+4. User type: new or existing users
+5. Other user acct characteristics: utilty, single acct or joint/shared acct, etc

 ### Reference: